asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

 This is the top level class which is used in pretty much all exception handling and error handling in the Java language, used by the `JVM` itself, and all exceptions - checked and unchecked extend off of it.
-Further more the special type of Error, which is mostly used by the JVM, internally, is also extending off of it.
+Further more the special type of Error, which is mostly used by the `JVM`, internally, is also extending off of it.

-Every thrown object from java Code must be a subclass of the `Throwable` class, or one of its sub-classes, exception handling constructs in the language such as throw statements, throws clause, and the catch clause, deal only with `Throwable` and its subclasses.
-There are three important subclasses of `Throwable` - `Error`, `Exception` and `RuntimeException`.
+Every thrown object from java Code must be a subclass of the `Throwable` class, or one of its sub-classes, exception handling constructs in the language such as throw statements, throws clause, and the catch clause, deal only with `Throwable` and its sub-classes.
+There are three important sub-classes of `Throwable` - `Error`, `Exception` and `RuntimeException`.

 The general hierarchy of the java exception model is such that: `Object -> Throwable -> Excetpion -> RuntimeException`